Renowned Explorer Eric Larsen Receives Cancer Diagnosis

-A friend, colleague, and industry role model needs our help
+A friend, colleague, and industry role model has received some very difficult news

 It was with great sadness we confirmed today that one of the most beloved figures in our industry, the legendary polar adventurer Eric Larsen, has been diagnosed with colorectal cancer.

-Known and cherished by many of us for his big heart, generous spirit, and true passion for adventure, Eric, 49, announced the news in a private post yesterday on Facebook.
-We reached out to Eric and his wife Maria Hennessey for permission to share his words—which, like Eric, are filled with honesty, compassion, and extraordinary courage.
+Known and cherished by many of us for his big heart, generous spirit, and true passion for adventure, Larsen, 49, announced the news in a private post yesterday on Facebook.
+We reached out to Larsen and his wife, Maria Hennessey, for permission to share his words.
+The full text of his message is below.

 We met with a local oncologist this morning but are still in the middle of figuring out the treatment plan and next steps.
 Surgery, radiation and chemotherapy will happen in some rapid progression starting in the next few days.